 Students will learn to identify rates of change in different models of linear relationships and know characteristics of polynomial, exponential, and periodic functions and relations; functional notation; and terminology.
 They will translate between real-world situations and mathematical models using graphs; matrices; data tables, verbal descriptions, and algebraic expressions.
 Students will also generalize patterns and build mathematical models to describe and predict real situations including linear, exponential growth and decay, and periodic.
 This course will be transcribed as Mathematics 110 College Algebra (3 credits) at SMSU.

-CLEP Consider taking the College Algebra and/or College Math CLEP tests.
+CLEP Consider taking the College Algebra and/or College Math CLEP tests if you don't earn a C or better in College Algebra.